Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 The grappling hook is the Scout’s calling card.
 This baby attaches to virtually any surface known to dwarf and reels you in at breakneck speeds.
 Use it to get around to any location that it can possibly reach.
 Loot treasure, get to your friends, fling yourself into hordes of angry bugs and panic!

 Note: you cannot mine and grapple at the same time.
-However, if you’re lucky and fast enough (or if you have the Hover Boots perk), you can mine out a foothold before you start plummeting.
+However, if you’re fast enough (or if you have the Hover Boots perk), you can mine out a foothold before you start plummeting.

 You also don’t have to fully commit to a grapple.
 Simply let go of the trigger at any time to end the grapple early and use the momentum to slingshot yourself.
 You can even grapple something a second before hitting the ground and let go immediately to break your fall.

-Just make sure the hook actually connects with something before letting go, or you’ll be left on recharge and probably falling to your doom.
+Just make sure the hook actually connects with something before letting go, or you’ll be left waiting for a recharge and probably falling to your doom.
 If you’re grappling towards the ground, wait until you come to a full stop or you’ll experience inertia first hand.
-There’s a decent chance you’ll use this more than your actual weapons on a mission, so get plenty of practice in to avoid looking like a green-beard to your team.

 Build A: Spider-Scout